bmathnguyen/bmathnguyen.github.io/about.md

 ---
 Hi there!

-I am currently a 12-grade highschooler at Hanoi - Amsterdam Highschool for the Gifted.
-I'm interested in maths, data science, and artificial intellegent.
-I'm going to pursue my undergraduate degree in Computer Science at the National University of Singapore under the ASEAN UG scholarship.
+I am currently a first-year Computer Science student at the National University of Singapore under the ASEAN scholarship.
+I'm interested in maths, artificial intellegent, and quant.
 ## Education

 I pursue my middle school at Giang Vo Secondary School, then go on to Hanoi - Amsterdam, majoring at Mathematics.
 I am now studying Computer Science at NUS.